isaacchien/tutti-client/README.md

 Tutti   —    Messenger   extension   for   social   music   listening    (2017   -   ongoing,   1-person   project)
 * Lets   Facebook   friends   in   a   thread   listen   to   music   together   in   realtime   while   chatting.
 * Searches   and   plays   music   for   all   thread   participants   simultaneously.
+* Recommends songs based on the taste profile of everyone in the chat.
 * Designed   and   developed   the   client-side   single   page   app   (React)   and   API   server   (Node.js,   Google Cloud   Datastore).